Computing well-balanced spanning trees of unweighted networks: Introduction

 \section{Introduction}

-Networks or graphs have become a popular tool for analysing complex real-world systems~\citep{New18c}.
-Examples include predicting the spread of contagious viruses~\citep{TBPRBGPCV12}, study of the interactome of species~\citep{ZSFL19}, understanding the structure of science~\citep{FBBEHMPRSUVWWB18} and outreach of social connections online~\citep{BBRUV12}.
-The sizes of today's networks are often in millions of nodes and edges, with the largest networks being the WWW with more than a trillion web pages and human brain with close to a hundred of billions of neurons.
-In result, the size of real networks can make many practical applications computationally very demanding.
+Networks or graphs have become a popular tool for analyzing complex real-world systems~\cite{New18c}.
+Examples include predicting the spread of contagious viruses~\cite{TBPRBGPCV12}, the study of the interactome of species~\cite{ZSFL19}, understanding the structure of science~\cite{FBBEHMPRSUVWWB18} and outreach of online social connections~\cite{BBRUV12}.
+The size of today's networks is often in millions of nodes and edges, with the largest networks being the WWW with more than a trillion web pages and the human brain with nearly a hundred billion neurons.
+As a result, the size of real networks makes many practical applications computationally very challenging.

-Techniques to alleviate this issue include network simplification or sampling~\citep{LF06,HLMSW16,BSB17}, and revealing the so-called network backbone or skeleton~\citep{GTB12,CN17,Sub18a}.
+Techniques to alleviate this issue include network simplification or sampling~\cite{LF06,HLMSW16,BSB17} and revealing the so-called network backbone or skeleton~\cite{GTB12,CN17,Sub18a,SCR21}.
 These approaches try to reduce the size of a network in a way that the network still retains many of its structural properties.
-One of the most straightforward ways to simplify a network is to compute its spanning tree~\citep{Bol98,New18c}, which is a subgraph connecting all the nodes of a network with the minimum number of edges.
-A spanning tree retains the connectivity of a network and possibly other structural properties.
-In the case of weighted networks, one usually aims to compute the minimum spanning tree, which is a subgraph connecting all the nodes with the minimum overall weight of the edges.
-In the case of unweighted networks, any spanning tree is in fact a ``minimum'' spanning tree.
+One of the most straightforward ways to simplify a network is to compute its spanning tree~\cite{Bol98,New18c}, which is a subgraph connecting all the nodes of a network with the minimum number of edges.
+Spanning trees retain the connectivity of networks and possibly other structural properties, and have gained considerable interest in recent years~\cite{Pop20,DBB22,HM24,Dho24,RVJ24}.
+In the case of weighted networks, one usually aims to compute the minimum spanning tree, which is a subgraph connecting all the nodes with the minimum total weight of the edges.
+In the case of unweighted networks, any spanning tree is, in fact, a ``minimum'' spanning tree.

+Prim's and Kruskal's algorithms are well-known algorithms for computing a minimum spanning tree of a weighted network~\cite{Bol98,New18c}.
+Although the algorithms were primarily developed for weighted networks, they can be readily applied to unweighted networks where each edge has the same weight.
+This is also the default procedure in the most popular network analysis libraries {\it NetworkX}, {\it igraph}, and {\it graph-tool}~\cite{AA25}.
+However, the performance of these algorithms has not been sufficiently studied for unweighted networks, which are much more common in practical applications due to their simplicity~\cite{Abd11}.
+In particular, there exist no theoretical guarantees for the algorithms, and neither does the literature provide any empirical comparison on large-scale networks.

+A fundamental result of metric embedding theory, Bourgain’s theorem~\cite{Bou85}, states that any finite metric space can be embedded into a tree metric with $\cmp{\log n}$ distortion.
+This suggests that while spanning trees provide a reasonable approximation of network structure, they inevitably introduce some bias that must be evaluated empirically.